 If your Logitech keyboard is not working, first, perform some basic checks, like connecting it to another USB port, replacing the batteries (if it is a Bluetooth keyboard), connecting it to your system’s USB port instead of the USB hub, etc. If this does not work, the problem may be associated with your keyboard drivers.
 Update or reinstall your keyboard drivers and see if it helps.
 You can also use the solutions provided in this article to resolve the problem.

-Why is the wireless Logitech keyboard not working?
+Why are the wireless Logitech keyboard keys not working?

-There could be many reasons why a wireless Logitech keyboard is not working, like drained-out batteries, corrupted Bluetooth and keyboard drivers, the keyboard not in range, faulty USB ports, etc. If the batteries are old, there is a high possibility that they are drained out.
+There could be many reasons why a wireless Logitech keyboard keys are not working, like drained-out batteries, corrupted Bluetooth and keyboard drivers, the keyboard not in range, faulty USB ports, etc. If the batteries are old, there is a high possibility that they are drained out.
 Replace your wireless keyboard’s batteries and see if it helps.
+Next, you can use a different port to plug the adapter, use the keyboard with different computers, disable any keyboard management app (if any), etc.

 If you have connected the Logitech keyboard via Logitech Unifying Receiver, it is possible that Windows is not detecting the Logitech Unifying Receiver or the Logitech Unifying Receiver is not working.